sarthfrey/leetcode-course/README.md

 Often times in programming, we work with *data structures* which are simply objects that have rules for how data is accessed and added.
 Typically data structures will have an *insertion time*, *deletion time*, and a *lookup time*.
 For more on data structure basic, go [here](https://www.geeksforgeeks.org/inbuilt-data-structures-python/).
 Now we can dive into commonly seen basic data structures and good LeetCode questions to make use of them.
 We often see specific algorithms tied to each of these structures.

-**Note**: For each of these data structures, you should implement them locally with classes and everything.
+**Important Note**: For each of these data structures, you should implement them locally with classes and everything.
 To learn more about each of these just use Google.
 Do this before trying the LeetCode questions.

 **Linked List**